metarhia/impress/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: 🐞 Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: ''
+body:
+  - type: input
+    attributes:
+      label: Impress and Node.js versions
+      description: `see package.json` and run `node -v`
+  - type: input
+    attributes:
+      label: Platform
+      description: output of `uname -a`
+  - type: textarea
+    attributes:
-labels: bug
+      label: Describe the bug
-assignees: ''
----

-**Describe the bug**
-A clear and concise description of what the bug is.
+      description: A clear and concise description of what the bug is.

-**To Reproduce**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: To Reproduce
-Steps to reproduce the behavior: usage example or test.
+      description: Steps to reproduce the behavior: usage example or test.

-**Expected behavior**
+  - type: textarea
+    attributes:
+      label: Expected behavior
-A clear and concise description of what you expected.
+      description: A clear and concise description of what you expected.

-**Screenshots**
+  - type: textarea
+    attributes:
+      label: Screenshots
-If applicable, add screenshots to help explain your problem.
+      description: If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**

-- OS: [e.g. Fedora 30 64-bit]
-- Node.js version [e.g. 14.15.1]
-- Impress version [e.g. 2.0.0]

-**Additional context**
+  - type: textarea
+    attributes:
+      label: Additional context
-Add any other context about the problem here.
+      description: Add any other context about the problem here.